 Scalability and flexibility

-After the pandemic, many businesses stuck with new business models adopted during times of measures and restrictions.
-This created opportunities and challenges for customer service organisations that needed to quickly adapt to rise up to the occasion.
-In a world where the only constant changes, customer service needs to be flexible, adaptable, scalable, and cost-effective to address needs and communicate in a timely, convenient, and interactive manner.
+After the pandemic, many companies stuck with new business models adopted during times of measures and restrictions.
+This created opportunities and challenges for support organisations that needed to quickly adapt to rise up to the occasion.
+In a world where the only constant is change, contact centers needs to be flexible, adaptable, scalable, and cost-effective to address needs and communicate in a timely, convenient, and interactive manner.